 49. Twenty Seven Steps | An absolute classic right in the heart of the city on New Regent Street, and a menu that’ll warm your cockles right through.
 But don’t worry, 27 actual steps are nowhere to be seen.

 50. You Hanoi Me | If you’ve never tried a true Vietnamese pho, here’s your chance.
 Slow-cooked beef cheek and rare fillet with sprouts and lime, all in a beautiful broth with rice noodles—perfect for those cold Cantabrian nights.

 Still have stamina after your feed?
-Here are 9 epic things to do in Christchurch after dark.
+Here are 50 of the best things to do in Christchurch.

 Image credit: Main image Ma Maison, Bessie, Castro's, Earl, Grater Goods, Paleta at Little High, Ma Maison, Sakura, The Monday Room.